Next HOA Meeting: Mon Oct 13, 2025 - 6pm

 Electric vs. Solar

-- Solar typically requires more maintenance over time but doesn't require any wiring whereas low-voltage can be more easily repaired part by part if needed but does require wires.
+3. Low voltage can be more easily repaired part by part if needed but does require a single low voltage landscaping wire.

-1. Low Voltage Maintenance - The low voltage electrical system just needs the LEDs replaced every few years (generally 4 to 6) and a photocell that might need replacement every couple of years.
-Over a 10-year period you can expect the yearly maintenance cost to be around $175 average.
-After 10-years there may be some upgrading needed on other components, but these are all doable for a reasonable price.
+5. Low Voltage Maintenance - The low voltage electrical system just needs the LEDs replaced every few years (generally 4 to 6) and a photocell that might need replacement every couple of years.
 The glass is also replaceable if needed.

-2. Solar Maintenance - replace the battery every 2-3 years and maybe the LED brick at some point within the 10-year period.
+6. Solar Maintenance - replace the battery every 2-3 years and maybe the LED brick at some point within the 10-year period.
 Other components that may need to be replaced are generally the charge controller and solar panel.
+No replacement glass is available.
+If any glass breaks, you must get a new unit.

 Copyright © 2025 OurMontecito.com